W0lffe/KitchenMate/README.md

 ## State of Project

-The project is currently in a solid and stable state, with application architecture and consistent styling throughout.
-It features a complete navigation system, modals, and forms for user authentication (login/signup) as well as for creating dishes, recipes, and basket items.
-Basic core CRUD (Create, Read, Update, Delete) functionality is fully implemented and operational locally for all main entities: recipes, dishes, and basket entries.
-Additionally, the app includes basic filtering and sorting capabilities to enhance usability.
-State management is efficiently handled through React's Context API combined with reducer functions, providing a maintainable foundation for future development.
-Backend functionalities are written and tested with the help of Postman but not connected to front-end.
-All functionalities will be refined and polished as project goes on.
+The project is nearly ready for its first public release.
+All initially planned functionalities have been implemented and manually tested.
+The application features a solid and stable architecture with consistent styling throughout.
+It includes a complete navigation system, modals, and forms for user authentication (login/signup), as well as for creating dishes, recipes, and basket items.
+Core CRUD (Create, Read, Update, Delete) functionality is fully operational for all main entities: recipes, dishes, and basket entries.
+Basic filtering and sorting capabilities are also in place to improve usability.
+State management is handled efficiently using React's Context API with reducer functions, ensuring a scalable and maintainable codebase.
+Backend functionalities are fully written and tested via Postman, and integration with the frontend is the final step before release.
+Further refinements will continue post-launch to enhance performance and user experience.

 ### Planned Stages of Development